 - Assistance, support, and helpers in the care

 Most of the courses take place as part-time education.
 Sometimes employer even pays for your additional qualification.

-Nurses in Germany are working fixed hours in 3 different shifts:
+Nurses in Germany work fixed hours in 3 different shifts:

 - From 6 am to 2:30 pm

 - From 1:30 pm to 10:00 pm